promehul/Rubik-s-Cube-Solver-Bot/README.md

 * CAD drawings for 3D printed parts, printed using PLA(Polylactic Acid or Polylactide)
 * Arduino sketch for controlling stepper motor using L298N Motor Drivers
 * Code for the solving application
-* Various other stuff(like Testcodes and other driver codes)
+* Various other stuff(like testcodes and other driver codes)